 Initial Layer Adhesion

 As the saying goes, well begun is half done.
-Like building houses, a solid and reliable initial layer is crucial for 3D printing.
+Similar to building houses, a solid and reliable initial layer is crucial for 3D printing.
 If the adhesion of the initial layer is not so good, it might cause layer shifting or warping.
 Considering its importance, most slicers support setting separate parameters for the initial layer, such as printing speed, travel speed, layer height, etc.

 There is no perfect parameter setting for every maker or every model.
 Understand the meaning of these parameters and flexibly adjust them in different scenarios to get the best prints——that's what makes us proud of being Maker.